Thank you for your interest in becoming a SOLAS foster parent volunteer.

 Most common reasons animals require foster care:

-- Kittens and puppies who are too young to be spayed or neutered and adopted out into permanent homes.
+- Kittens that are too young to be spayed or neutered and adopted out into permanent homes.
 When the animals are eight weeks old and weigh at least two pounds, they can be spayed or neutered and made available for adoption.

-- Cats or dogs who are nursing a litter of kittens or puppies.
+- Cats that are nursing a litter of kittens.
 Although the shelter is a safe environment, it is not the best for raising babies.

-- Cats or dogs who are being treated for injuries or illnesses.
+- Cats that are being treated for injuries or illnesses.

-- To prevent euthanization due to the Council Bluffs Animal Shelter being over capacity.
+- To prevent euthanization due to the shelters being over capacity.